Renault Frégate: Domaine and Manoir

-Commercial
+Sales

 Citroën reinforced their domination of the market for larger saloon cars in 1955 with the introduction of the futuristic DS, followed in 1957 by its more aggressively priced ID variant.
 Sales of the Frégate peaked in 1955 with 37,717 cars sold before slumping to 24,608 in 1956 and dropping to 9,772 in 1957: volumes failed to recover as competition from Simca and Citroën intensified in the large car sector through the later 1950s.
-On 18 April 1960 the final Frégate emerged from the plant, after just 1,158 cars had been built during that year to date.
+On 18 April 1960, the final Frégate was assembled after 1,158 cars had been made that year.
 In total, 163,383 Frégates were made in the Flins-sur-Seine factory.

 The sales performance of the car was regarded as disappointing.
 Some were content to blame the excessive number of teething troubles in the early models, the car's lack of power and, especially during the second half of the decade, the superior attractions of the Citroën offerings: but some commentators also draw attention to a very French political dimension.
 The manufacturer was nationalised directly after the war and the death in 1944 of Louis Renault took place under circumstances that were and have remained controversial.
 Many members of the (still relatively small) haute-bourgeoisie class able to afford such a car were simply more comfortable buying from a private manufacturer, especially after the Peugeot 403 was added to the Frégate's competitors.
 At the end of the decade Charles de Gaulle returned to power as president in 1958, and he was an unapologetically partisan fan of the Citroën DS, as newsreels of the period attest.
 Only a single long-wheelbase "presidential special" Renault Frégate exists.